Ethorbit/SteamDeck-SteamOS-Guides/README.md

 ### Unable to login to Steam
 Do it in Desktop mode.
 Native controls may not work fully until *after* an account has been added.

+### I'm getting permission errors
+If SteamOS didn't do it, make sure /var/tmp is accessible to everyone after decrypting:
+* sudo chmod 777 /var/tmp